NASA-PDS/registry/docker/README.md

 docker-compose --profile=reg-loader up
 ```

+For test, start the registry with some test data loaded:

+    docker-compose --profile=integration-test up

+For API dev, start the registry with some test data, without the API:

+    docker-compose --profile=pre-api-dev up

 ## 🏃 Steps to configure registry components to be executed with docker compose

 #### 1. Open the `.env` file (located in the same directory with the `docker.compose.yml` file).